 I mentioned that racing games can be tough for me because there's so much to look at, and things happen so fast.
 One helpful feature for this can be found in rally games, where your navigator tells you directions as you go.
 Below you can find an example from Dirt 2.0

 Games that are turn-based also offer inherent assistance to players, in that there's often no, or very little, time pressure to complete moves.
-The turn-based strategy game Worms sees rival teams of worms fight it out over a randomly-generated landscape with a vast array of high-tech assault weaponary.
-And priceless Ming vases, and holy handgrenades.
-(It's awesme :-).)
+The turn-based strategy game Worms sees rival teams of worms fight it out over a randomly-generated landscape with a vast array of high-tech assault weaponry.
+And priceless Ming vases, and holy hand grenades.
+(It's awesome :-).)
 The game also provides very smooth zooming in and out of the theatre of combat, which is nice.

 Quite often in games, there'll come a point of crisis for a character and the frantic nature of trying to get out of that crisis—either an oncoming obstacle, or the prospect of a finishing blow from an opponent—is represented by the need to press certain buttons on the controller at precisely the right time.
 The right time is usually indicated by a visual cue, and the pressing of the buttons is usually required to be quite extensive, hence the nickname "button-mashing".

 These sorts of interactions present several accessibility barriers, and it is great when games offer the option to skip them (which isn't often historically, but this, as with other efforts, may be changing).

 Getting oriented in the game world can be a challenge for anyone.
 There are various devices and approaches that have been used to help players understand where they are, and where they need to go.
 These vary from the very un-subtle (e.g. the use of massive floating arrows to guide the player to their destination, not necessarily in-keeeping with the game universe, but quite easy to see) to the more immersive, such as the guide-bot in Descent II.